-Wilson is Lecturer and Pre-Doctoral Fellow at the Faculty of Law of the University of Hong Kong.
+Wilson is Pre-Doctoral Fellow and part-time Lecturer at the Faculty of Law of the University of Hong Kong.

 Wilson's publications.
 These include the edited book Direct Jurisdiction: Asian Perspectives (Hart Publishing, 2021), and more than 15 book chapters and journal articles with reputable academic publishers.
 He is currently working on the monograph Hong Kong Private International Law (Hart Publishing, 2024).

 Wilson's talks and presentations.
 He is a frequent (invited) speaker at various international conferences and seminars.

 Wilson's teaching and service.
 He designs and teaches courses for undergraduates and postgraduates on private international law, use of language in law, and legal Chinese.
 He also serves as editor for legal journals and judge for mooting competitions.

 Wilson holds a Master of Philosophy (MPhil) in Linguistics, Philology and Phonetics from the University of Oxford, a Master of Law (LLM) from the University of Cambridge, and bachelor’s degrees in Arts and Laws from the University of Hong Kong.
 He is a Chartered Linguist at the Chartered Institute of Linguists, a Fellow of the Chartered Institute of Arbitrators (FCIArb), and a Fellow of the Hong Kong Institute of Arbitrators (FHKIArb).